 Tips for making this recipe

-And just a few notes to help you nail this takeout-style tofu and broccoli recipe.
+As with many tofu recipes, it helps to press the tofu.
 Since we are essentially searing tofu in hot oil, you want to make sure you’ve thoroughly pressed all of the water out of the tofu.
 I explain how to do this in the instructions.
 It takes a little time to press the tofu, but you can prep the rest of the ingredients in the mean time.

 And please don’t try to skip the oil!
 The oil is necessary to sauté the tofu.
 Without oil, the tofu will just stick to the bottom of the inner pot and not only will you ruin the dish, you’ll also have a very difficult time scrubbing your pot.